Smithsonian/smithsonian-open-access-api-drupal/README.md

 ## Installation

 1. Download the `smithsonian_open_access` module and place it in the `/modules/custom` directory of your Drupal site.
-If yu cloned the repository, make sure the name of the module directory is `smithsonian_open_access`.
+If you cloned the repository, make sure the name of the module directory is `smithsonian_open_access`.
 2. Enable the module using the Drupal admin interface or by running `drush en smithsonian_open_access` in the command line.

 ## Configuration

 1. Navigate to the module configuration page at `/admin/config/smithsonian-open-access`.
 2. Enter your Smithsonian Open Access API key and customize other settings if necessary.
+To obtain an API key for the Smithsonian Open Access API, visit [data.gov](https://api.data.gov/signup/).
 3. Click the "Test API Key" button to verify the validity of your API key.
 4. Save the configuration.